 - Minimum Lot Size (40 acres): Complies; the subject site is over 52.9 acres in size.
 The applicant has applied for one A-Type 3 (medium outdoor) cultivation license and four A-Type 2 licenses.
-The applicant has also applied for a Type 13 'Self Distribution License', which is under consideration herein. - Setback from Property Line (100 feet): Complies, the cultivation site is about 280 feet from the nearest property line. - Setback from Off-Site Residence (200 feet minimum): Complies, the nearest neighboring residential dwelling is located about 1200 feet away to the west of the nearest cannabis cultivation area.
-The nearest dwelling / property also contains a permitted cannabis cultivation site. - Fence Height between Six (6) and Eight (8) Feet: Complies, the proposed fence height is six (6) feet. - Maximum Canopy Area (43,560 sq. ft.): The proposed canopy area is estimated to be 85,000 sq. ft. in size.
+The applicant has also applied for a Type 13 'Self Distribution License', which is under consideration herein. - Setback from Property Line (100 feet): Complies, the cultivation site is about 280 feet from the nearest property line.
+See Map below.

+• Setback from Off-Site Residence (200 feet minimum): Complies, the nearest neighboring residential dwelling is located about 1400 feet away to the west of the nearest cannabis cultivation area.
+See aerial photo, next page.